Linuxfabrik/lfops/roles/mount/README.md

 # Ansible Role linuxfabrik.lfops.mount

-This role installs NFS client utilities and controls active and configured NFS mount points in `/etc/fstab`.
+This role installs NFS and CIFS client utilities when necessary and configures mount points in `/etc/fstab`.

 Runs on